rcgsheffield/bee_track/README.md

 6. Record a photo capture in the exposure log.
 7. Increment the trigger index (photo exposure counter).
 8. Trigger camera exposure (activate GPIO pin)
+9. The camera captured data based on the GPIO pin activation.
-9. Wait for the exposure/trigger time (30 microseconds)
+10. Wait for the exposure/trigger time (30 microseconds)
-10. Camera does something?
 11. Deactivate the trigger pins for the camera and flashes.

+### Camera data retrieval

+The `Camera` class gets photos from the camera's data buffer.

 ## User interface